biagi0/biagi0/README.md

 - 👋 Hi, I’m @biagi0
-- 👀 I’m interested in learning to code, Data Analytics, and Finance
+- 👀 I’m interested in learning to code for Data Analytics, and Finance
 - 🌱 I’m currently learning python and r

 <!---